-- Making enquiries of the directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; - Addressing the risks of fraud through management override of controls by performing journal entry testing; and - Critically assessing accounting estimates for evidence of management bias, particularly in relation to the estimation of technical provisions.
+- Making enquiries of the Directors and management on whether they had knowledge of any actual, suspected or alleged fraud; - Gaining an understanding of the internal controls established to mitigate risks related to fraud; - Discussing amongst the engagement team the risks of fraud; - Addressing the risks of fraud through management override of controls by performing journal entry testing; and - Critically assessing accounting estimates for evidence of management bias, particularly in relation to the estimation of technical provisions.

-There are inherent limitations in the audit procedures described above and the primary responsibility for the prevention and detection of irregularities including fraud rests with management.
+The primary responsibility for the prevention and detection of irregularities, including fraud, rests with both those charged with governance and management.
 As with any audit, there remained a risk of non-detection of irregularities, as these may involve collusion, forgery, intentional omissions, misrepresentations or the override of internal controls.

-A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council's website at www.frc.org.uk/auditorsresponsibilities.
+A further description of our responsibilities for the audit of the financial statements is available on the Financial Reporting Council's website at www.frc.org.uk/auditorsresponsibilities..
 This description forms part of our auditor's report.